willhogan11/Golf_n_HomeSwap/README.md

 ### Launching

-“Golf’n Swap” project is web application which is running on the web server.
-The Tomcat which is a run environment (web server) requires some application structure be followed.
-The basic layout for application must have:
+The Golf’n Home Swap project is a web application which is running on a Tomcat web server.
+Tomcat, which is a run environment (web server) requires some application structure to be followed.
+The basic layout for the application must have the following;

 1. WEB_INF/web.xml - The Web *Application Deployment Descriptor* for the application.
-This is an XML file describing the servlets and other components that make up the application, along with any initialization parameters and container-managed security constraints.
+This is an XML file describing the servlets and other components that make up the application, along with any initialisation parameters and container-managed security constraints.

 2. WEB_INF/classes - This directory contains any Java class files (and associated resources) required for the application, including both servlet and non-servlet classes, that are not combined into JAR files.
-If the classes are organized into Java packages, it must be reflected in the directory hierarchy under /WEB-INF/classes/.
+If the classes are organised into Java packages, it must be reflected in the directory hierarchy under /WEB-INF/classes/.

-3.	/WEB-INF/lib/ - This directory contains JAR files that contain Java class files (and associated resources) required for the application, such as third party class libraries.
+3.	/WEB-INF/lib/ - This directory contains JAR files that contain Java class files (and associated resources) required for the application, such as third-party class libraries.

-To deploy the project the war file need to be built using eclipse.
-Then war file need to be placed into <apache-tomcat>/webapps/ directory.
-The name for war file need to be clear as it will be used in project launching.
-When it is done the web server can be started by launching the <apache-tomcat>/bin/startup.bat for Windows based or <apache-tomcat>/bin/startup.sh for Linux based platforms.
-The Tomcat will create project directory itself and export the necessary file into it.
+To deploy the project a war file needs to be built using eclipse.
+This war file needs to be placed into the <apache-tomcat>/webapps/ directory.
+The name for the war file needs to be clear as it will be used when the application launches.
+When it is done the web server can be started by launching the <apache-tomcat>/bin/startup.bat for Windows-based or <apache-tomcat>/bin/startup.sh for Linux based platforms.
+Tomcat will create the project directory itself and export the necessary files into it.

-The Mongo DB server also need to be installed and run.
-The detailed instruction how to install and run Mongodb server for different platforms is [here](https://docs.mongodb.com/v3.0/installation/).
+The Mongo DB server will also need to be installed and run.
+Detailed instructions as to how to install and run a MongoDB server for different platforms is documented [here](https://docs.mongodb.com/v3.0/installation/).

-When Tomcat with project in the container and Mongo db are running then everything is ready to start “Golf’n Swap” web application.
-As tomcat’s open port is 8080 for default configuration then to launch the web application there is need to enter **localhost:8080/<name_of_war_file>** in the browser’s address bar, for example: **localhost:8080/golfnswap** .
+When Tomcat is running within the project container and MongoDB are running then everything is ready to start the Golf’n Home Swap web application.
+As tomcat’s open port is 8080 by default to launch the web application, there is need to enter **localhost:8080/<name_of_war_file>** in the browser’s address bar, for example: **localhost:8080/golfnswap** .

-The “Golf’n Swap” project is running on the remote server as well.
-There is Amazon AWS service is used to deploy this system.
+Golf’n Home Swap application is also running on a remote cloud server.
+Amazon AWS service was used to deploy this system.
 The address for using project online is [http://52.214.71.85:8080/golfnswap](http://52.214.71.85:8080/golfnswap) .